wow-sven/nuwa/nuwa-kit/typescript/packages/identity-kit/src/vdr/README.md

 1. Extend the `AbstractVDR` class (see `abstractVDR.ts`).
 2. Implement the methods from the `VDRInterface` (see below), primarily `create` (and `createViaCADOP` if applicable) for DID generation, and `resolve` for fetching DID documents.
 Implement update methods (`addVerificationMethod`, etc.) as needed by your VDR.
-3. Register your custom VDR with `NuwaIdentityKit`.
+3. Register your custom VDR with `IdentityKit`.

 For detailed implementation guidance, **refer to the `AbstractVDR.ts` class and existing implementations like `RoochVDR.ts` and `KeyVDR.ts`**.
 These files provide concrete examples of method implementations, option handling, and error management.